-- Ensure that the CSOSA OGC is notified of the facts and circumstances surrounding accidents and claims. - Ensure that direct reports promptly respond to the CSOSA OGC's request for information concerning claims.

-CSOSA Office of General Counsel (OGC)

-- Upon receipt of legal process, verifies that the employee was sued in their official or individual capacities are currently employed, or were formerly employed (at the time of the accident giving rise to the claim), by PSA or CSOSA. - Reviews reports of accidents and claims and may designate an attorney advisor or paralegal to assist with investigating the facts and legal issues to determine the merits of the claim. - Requests, in writing, that PSA or the appropriate CSOSA program office provide to the assigned attorney advisor or paralegal all information and documents that pertain to the claim. - Issues litigation hold letters directing the Agencies' staff to preserve all documents and materials that pertain to the claim or litigation of the claim.
+Employees Promptly notify their supervisor and OGC of the facts and circumstances surrounding accidents and claims.
+Respond to inquiries and furnish information to OGC or its designee concerning accidents and claims.
+Refrain from making a statement about the accident to a claimant or their agent or attorney.
+Refrain from admitting liability on the sufficiency of a claim.
+Complete all necessary incident reports and attach any supporting documentation to the reports.
+Supervisors Ensure that OGC is notified of the facts and circumstances surrounding accidents and claims.
+Ensure that direct reports promptly respond to OGC's request for information concerning claims.
+CSOSA Office of General Counsel (OGC) Upon receipt of Standard Forms 95, 94 and 91 as well as other documents related to an accident or claim, verifies that the employee was sued in their official or individual capacities are currently employed, or were formerly employed (at the time of the accident giving rise to the claim), by PSA or CSOSA.
+Reviews reports of accidents and claimsand may designate an attorney advisor or paralegal to assist with investigating the facts and legal issues to determine the merits of the claim.
+Requests, in writing, that PSA or the appropriate CSOSA program office provide to the assigned attorney advisor or paralegal all information and documents that pertain to the claim.
+Issues litigation hold letters directing the Agencies' staff to preserve all documents and materials that pertain to the claim or litigation of the claim.